Pros and Cons of Geographically Distributed Agile Teams

 - Quality Issues

 This disadvantage refers to both models of hiring remote teams.
-When you choose to outsource, your distributed team conducts all performance in a close mode – you are not able to control the stages of developers until its completion.
+When you choose to outsource, your distributed team conducts all performance in a private mode – you are not able to control the stages of developers until its completion.
 If you choose nearshoring, you need to have a rich technical background as you have full control over the project’s operations while dealing with distributed teams in Agile.

 - Time Difference or Long Distance